ivanmugu/homologyviz/README.md

 # 🧬 Create visual representations of BLASTn alignments

 **HomologyViz** is a Python-based web app for visualizing pairwise **BLASTn alignments** between DNA sequences with gene annotations and customizable color maps.
-It allows explore homologous regions and gene structures interactively, with **publication-ready output**.
+It allows you to explore homologous regions and gene structures interactively, with **publication-ready output**.

 HomologyViz reads **GenBank files (.gb)**, uses the `CDS` features to plot genes as arrows, and performs local BLASTn alignments between sequences.
 Homology regions are colored by identity percentage using a flexible, user-selectable color scale.